Wizkiller96/WizBot/README.md

 7. Run the bot `dotnet NadekoBot.dll`
 8. 🎉

-##### Update Instructions (todo: WIP)
+##### Update Instructions

 Open powershell and run following commands:

-1. Navigate to your bot's folder, for example `cd ~/Desktop/nadekobot`
+1. Navigate to your bot's folder, for example `cd ~/Desktop/nadekobot/src/NadekoBot`
 2. Pull the latest updates (this will fail if you have custom code changes).
    - If you don't have custom code changes, just run `git pull`
-   - If you do have custom code changes (changes to .cs files) You have 3 options
+   - If you do have custom code changes, You have 3 options
       - Undo all changes with `git checkout -- * && git pull`
       - Stash changes and try to re-apply them `git stash && git pull && git stash apply`
       - Commit your changes and resolve merge conflicts `git add . && git commit -m "My commit message" && git pull`
-3. Re-build the bot `dotnet publish -c Release -o output/ src/NadekoBot/`
+3. Re-run the bot `dotnet run -c Release`

-4. Run the bot `cd output && dotnet NadekoBot.dll`
+⚠ You're expected to understand that your database will be in bin/Release/<framework>/data/, and that if framework gets changed in the future, you will have to move your database manually

 #### Music prerequisites
 In order to use music commands, you need ffmpeg and youtube-dl installed.
 - [ffmpeg-32bit] | [ffmpeg-64bit] - Download the **appropriate version** for your system (32 bit if you're running a 32 bit OS, or 64 if you're running a 64bit OS).
 Unzip it, and move `ffmpeg.exe` to a path that's in your PATH environment variable.
 If you don't know what that is, then just move the `ffmpeg.exe` file to nadekobot/output
 - [youtube-dl] - Click to download the file.
 Then put `youtube-dl.exe` in a path that's in your PATH environment variable.
 If you don't know what that is, then just move the `youtube-dl.exe` file to NadekoBot/system

 ### Linux From Source

 Open Terminal (if you're on a linux with window manager) and navigate to the location where you want to install the bot (for example `cd ~`)